 - Loose bowels or diarrhea

-Skin changes are also common.
-As the radiation passes through the skin to the cancer, it may damage the skin cells.
-This can cause irritation ranging from mild, temporary redness to permanent discoloration.
-This can affect the vulvar area, making the area sensitive and sore.
+Skin changes are common in the area the radiation passes through to reach the cancer.
+This can range from mild, temporary redness to permanent discoloration.
+Radiation can cause the vulvar area to become sensitive and sore.
 The skin may release fluid, which can lead to infection, so the area exposed to radiation must be carefully cleaned and protected.

 Radiation can also lead to low blood counts, causing anemia (low red blood cells) and leukopenia (low white blood cells).
+Low red blood cell counts can lead to feeling tired and short of breath.
+Low white blood cells can increase the risk of serious infection.
 The blood counts usually return to normal after radiation is stopped.

 Women who receive radiation to the inguinal (groin) area after a lymph node dissection may have problems with the surgical wound site.
 It may open up or have trouble healing.

-If you have side effects from radiation, discuss them with your cancer care team.
-There are often methods to relieve these symptoms.
+If you have side effects from radiation, tell your cancer care team.
+There are often ways to relieve them.